idio-sync/romm-comm/README.md

 In Progress
 - Initiate RomM library scan globally and by platform
-- Random game roll (optional platform input or all platforms)
+- Random game roll (works globally, optional platform input or all platforms is still broken)

 Planned (if possible)
 - Generate and pass EmulatorJS launcher links via command